 Cleanliness from Day 1 and guiding puppies in where to pee and poop will help to create a puppy that is much easier to house-train than one who has been raised by a typical breeder in a more traditional breeding setting.
 Puppies, by nature, want to keep their den clean, but if pee and poop remains where they live, they will loose their natural drive to potty away from where they live and will become difficult to house-train.

 Many breeders work outside the home and puppy pens are only cleaned in the mornings and evenings.
 When we have puppies at Summer Brook, someone is here over 95% of the time and our pens are kept clean throughout the day.
 Summer Brook puppies begin their lives in a clean dry environment and we keep it that way until they leave our home.
 We change the bedding often in our newborn whelping boxes.
 We begin training puppies to pee and poop in a 3-foot by 3-foot pan of pine pellets at 3 1/2 weeks of age.
-And then finally, we train puppies to use a doggy door and begin the process of training them to potty outside between five and six weeks of age.
+And then finally, we train puppies to use a doggy door and begin the process of training them to potty outside by the time puppies are 5 weeks old.

 7 ½-week old puppies cannot be totally house-trained.
 All puppies at this age lack sufficient bladder control and need taking out often.
 But our puppies are much easier to house train than most because of the way we raise them.

-Providing an enriching environment with appropriate levels of stress at the correct developmental stages will shape the confidence of a puppy.
-Studies have shown that puppies that are exposed to a wide variety of situations and experience mildly stressful situations at young ages learn to cope better with their environment and develop more confidence.
+Providing an enriching environment with appropriate levels of stress at the correct developmental stages is important.
+It will shape the confidence of a puppy.
+Studies have shown benefits in puppies being exposed to a wide variety of situations and experiencing mildly stressful situations at young ages.
+These puppies learn to cope better with their environment and develop more confidence.
 Our experience in raising and training puppies has taught us the exact days in puppies’ lives that are optimum for learning certain behaviors and being exposed to certain environmental stressors.

 Our home environment is certainly not stressful.
 The environmental stressors that we are referring to are common situations that puppies will be exposed to in life.
 These mildly stressful situations must be created.
 We have very detailed plans for the situations that we expose our puppies.
 Our plans are broken down by our puppies’ ages to the day.